mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 # Conclusions

-We went through the several steps in this tutorial, started with the simple web application based on [Servant][servant] that returns its version, added webhook that the Telegram servers will use to send updates to our bot, added handlers for different types of commands our bot can understand, such as `/help`, `/books`, `/find title`, and added support for payment mechanism to allow users to buy books.
+We went through the several steps in this tutorial, started with the simple web application based on [Servant][servant] that returns only its version, added webhook that the Telegram servers will use to send updates to our bot, added handlers for different types of commands our bot can understand, such as `/help`, `/books`, `/find title`, and added support for payment mechanism to allow users to buy books.

+Now you can extend your bot, add new features like inline mode, change text commands to buttons, add automatic webhook configuration on startup, and so on.
+Almost every feature of Telegram Bot API is suported by [haskell-telegram-api][haskell-telegram-api].

-You can take a look at the complete [source code][src] of the bot on Github and implement your own bot.
+You can take a look at the complete [source code][src] of the bot on Github and implement your own.

 [telegram-bot-api]: https://core.telegram.org/bots/api
 [orly-books]: http://imgur.com/gallery/vqUQ5